Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 And both were here today, to indulge in their love of books.

 [“No, I can’t use steel, dad!
 It has the wrong] thermal ex-*pan*-sion [for this!
-The best is carbon fiber---”]
+The best is carbon fiber - ”]

 “Pfeh.”
 The disgust in Vemik’s voice could not be mistaken, even from all the way down there. [“Is just *glue* with string in it!”]